 Clay Martin is incredible.
 His shows leave a smile on everyone's face.
 He resides in Tacoma, WA - can occasionally be seen in the Portland circuit.

 Dan Luce has studied, built and performed all over the world in the art of puppetry.
 He has toured internationally as a part of Phillip Huber’s (Being John Malkovich) Huber Marionettes troupe and has worked for years building large-scale puppets with Michael Curry Design (Broadway Lion King, Cirque du Soleil).

 Gavin Cummins is a God among puppeteers.
-He is currently studying how to “shake the dolly” at the University of Connecticut, working towards his masters in Puppetry.
+He is currently working as a full time puppeteer and builder for The Great Arizona Puppet Theater in Phoenix, AZ.
 His show The Bread Death is a must-see.

 Kelly Campbell declared at a young age “I want to be a puppet!”
 When she realized there were actually people who operated the puppets, she agreed “I guess I could be a puppeteer instead.”
 Kelly studied puppetry with San Francisco’s Lunatique Fantastique, then joined the Tears of Joy Puppet Theatre’s family in 2009 and has since performed in several season shows, one-person puppet plays, and puppet slams.
 Kelly is currently launching her own puppet company, KCPuppetree, creating original puppet plays out of re-used objects.

 is Mr. Toad.
 He is currently living in New York City as a freelance Art Director and Character Designer, so sightings of the amphibian are less frequent.
 Long live the toad.